-Lump Charcoal is very popular and favored amongst backyard warriors and pitmasters.
-There is nothing like the smell of charcoal “lighting up” on a Sunday morning.
-If you are serious about grilling or smoking meats, lump charcoal is one of the best fuel and heat sources you can use in your grill.
+Lump Charcoal is very popular and favored among backyard warriors and pitmasters alike.
+There is nothing like the smell of 100 percent natural charcoal “lighting up” on a weekend morning.
+If you are serious about grilling or smoking meats, lump charcoal is one of the best BBQ fuel and heat sources you can use in your grill or smoker.

-However, the best lump charcoal blend alone will not fix your food’s flavor nor improve your grilling skills.
-Charcoal is your source of heat, and you should use the best and cleanest heat source possible the get better cooking results.
+However, the best lump charcoal blend alone will not make you a chef nor improve your grilling skills.
+Charcoal is your source of heat, fuel and you should use the best natural and cleanest heat source possible the get better cooking results.

 Pro Tip: Try using smoke wood chips or chunks to add flavor to your meat.

 - Our Top Picks For: The best lump charcoal For Your Grill Or Smoker